apache/trafficserver/doc/developer-guide/internal-libraries/MemArena.en.rst

 Generally |MemArena| is not as useful for classes that allocate their own internal memory (such as :code:`std::string` or :code:`std::vector`), which includes most container classes.
-One container class that can be easily used is :class:`IntrusiveDList` because the links are in the instance and therefore also in the arena.
+One container class that can be easily used is :code:`swoc::IntrusiveDList` because the links are in the instance and therefore also in the arena.

 Objects created in the arena must not have :code:`delete` called on them as this will corrupt memory, usually leading to an immediate crash.
 The memory for the instance will be released when the arena is destroyed.
 The destructor can be called if needed but in general if a destructor is needed it is probably not a class that should be constructed in the arena.
-Looking at :class:`IntrusiveDList` again for an example, if this is used to link objects in the arena, there is no need for a destructor to clean up the links - all of the objects will be de-allocated when the arena is destroyed.
+Looking at :code`:`swoc::IntrusiveDList` again for an example, if this is used to link objects in the arena, there is no need for a destructor to clean up the links - all of the objects will be de-allocated when the arena is destroyed.
 Whether this kind of situation can be arranged with reasonable effort is a good heuristic on whether |MemArena| is an appropriate choice.